stanley-gu/standardsCh/chapter.md

 web-based, distributed, client server system, with more than a thousand world- wide users.
 VCell provides a separation of layers (core technologies and abstractions) representing biological models, physical mechanisms, geometry, mathematical models and numerical methods.
-This separation claries the impact of modelling decisions, assumptions and approximations.
-The result is a physically consistent, mathematically rigorous, spatial modelling and simulation framework.
+This separation clarifies the impact of modeling decisions, assumptions and approximations.
+The result is a physically consistent, mathematically rigorous, spatial modeling and simulation framework.
 Users create biological models and VCell will automatically (i) generate the appropriate mathematical encoding for running a simulation and (ii) generate and compile the appropriate computer code.
-Both deterministic and stochastic algorithms are supported for describing and running non-spatial simulations; a full partial differential equation solver using the nite volume numerical algorithm is available for reactiondiffusionadvection simulations in complex cell geometries including 3D geometries derived from microscope images.
+Both deterministic and stochastic algorithms are supported for describing and running non-spatial simulations; a full partial differential equation solver using the finite volume numerical algorithm is available for reaction-diffusion-advection simulations in complex cell geometries including 3D geometries derived from microscope images.
 Using the VCell database, models and model components can be reused and updated, as well as privately shared among collaborating groups, or published.
 Exchange of models with other tools is possible via import/export of SBML, CellML and MATLAB formats.
-Furthermore, curation of models is facilitated by external database binding mechanisms for unique identication of components and by standardised annotations compliant with the MIRIAM standard.
-VCell is now open source, with its native model encoding language (VCML) being a public specication, which stands as the basis for a new generation of more customised, experiment-centric modelling tools using a new plug-in based platform.
+Furthermore, curation of models is facilitated by external database binding mechanisms for unique identification of components and by standardized annotations compliant with the MIRIAM standard.
+VCell is now open source, with its native model encoding language (VCML) being a public specification, which stands as the basis for a new generation of more customized, experiment-centric modelling tools using a new plug-in based platform.

 ## Simulation Engines